 – So moving forward, what are your hopes for My Dear?

 For now, I want to get our live show right.
 I’m really inspired by what Poolside has been able to do with their music and live setup.
 One of their band members was actually in our video for “Better Dance“, but I only found out three years later that he was a a part of Poolside.
 Had I done better research about the guys in our video, I would have known.
 Poolside band is just two guys who make Southern-California-sounding music, yet on stage they have a live band of six people.
-I’d like something similar for My Dear, with maybe 4 people.
+I’d like something similar for My Dear, with maybe four people.
 Anything that involves playing guitar again, which is something I miss.

 On the production end, we have a second My Dear album that’s almost done.
 I’m just running things past my friends to see what they think are the best songs.
 But it’s tough, because I keep changing my mind.
 Every few days I change my mind about the first single, but when I play the album for someone else, they say, “No, that other song should be the single “, and I’m like, “No, not that one, that’s just a regular album track “, and they’re like, “But why did you put it on the album if it’s just a regular track, and not a potential single? “.
 So I have to get some distance from the music in order to be sure about what we release.
 For some people, the hardest thing is to have a good idea for a song.
 For me, the hardest thing is knowing which idea was the best one (laughs).

 – I’d like to ask some questions about your studio.
 What are these guitar pedals?